 Let's say you need to persuade a child to go to a Summer camp and they really do not want to go.
 You might begin reminiscing about when you were a child in camp and how much you enjoyed playing games every day.
 Then, you start telling the child about how wonderful it will be to play games with all of his friends.
 The child looks uninterested and you try even harder to describe how fantastic playing with his friends is going to be.
 The child apathetically mutters "I don't know."
 He might be thinking "playing with my friends I do every day in school."
 Perhaps this child values going swimming or going on hikes in the forest.
 It may not have occurred to you to mention these because they were the things you did not like about camp.

 Societies have values.
 Neighborhoods have values.
 Families have values.
 By being aware of these values you will know what influences are surrounding you.
 In today's Western world pleasure, comfort, convenience are certainly primary values.
-Zionism was one of the primary values in Israeli society after the six day war.
-What are the primary values in Israeli society today?
+What are some of the primary values in your family...neighborhood...society?